 Tabletop Exercise – At least every six months, except during that six-month period when a full-scale exercise is held

-Airport Emergency Plan Review

-The airport should review and update the emergency plan regularly.
-The period for review and update should be defined in an aerodrome manual or airport emergency plan

-Example:

-After a major activation of the plan or following an exercise, the Airport Emergency Committee or a sub-group of this committee will meet to identify areas where the plan might be improved.

 Standard Operating Procedures

 An airport should set up Standard Operating Procedures (SOPs) for an emergency.
 The SOPs can be referred to an Aerodrome Emergency Plan.